-To change the fuse, please follow these procedures:
+To change the fuse, please follow these procedures below:

 - Remove the power cord from the back of the microscope - Locate the fuse compartment, which has a fuse image.
 It is typically located beneath the power connector - Remove the fuse compartment.
-To do so, insert a flat head screwdriver between the metal power tines and gently pry the fuse compartment loose with a slight downward and outward motion - Insert the new fuse into the compartment, and replace the fuse compartment - Power up the microscope and test - Fuse specification: 250 V F1A, glass 5 x 20 mm
+To do so, insert a flat head screw driver in between the metal power tines and gently pry the fuse compartment loose with a slight downward and outward motion - Insert the new fuse into the compartment, and then replace the fuse compartment cover to where it originally was - Power up the microscope and test - Fuse specification: 250V, 150 mA

-Note: The fuse may blow.
-In most cases, replacing the fuse with the correct type and rating will resolve the issue.
-However, should you encounter a blown fuse frequently, please contact your distributor for further assistance.
+Note: The fuse may blow.in order to prevent internal damage to the microscope.
+And iln most cases, replacing the fuse with a correctly rated fuse will resolve the issue.
+However, should you encounter a blown fuse frequently, please contact your distributor for further assistance